AndroidClasico/starter-restaurant-reservation/README.md

-# Capstone: Restaurant Reservation System
+# Capstone: Restaurant Reservation App
-> Author Alexandra Reynaldo

 > This was my final capstone project in the Thinkful Software Engineering Flex Program.

 ## Project Description